Workplace Harassment Lawyers

 What Should I Do If I Am Facing A Hostile Workplace?

-If you feel you are in a hostile workplace environment, you should document everything that happened, including when, where, how and why.
+If you feel you are in a hostile workplace environment, you should document everything that happened.
+Document when, where, how and why you are experiencing harassment at work.
 Be sure to include dates and the names and contact information of witnesses, if they are willing to cooperate.

 If you have gone to human resources to share your concerns about harassment or a hostile workplace and gotten nowhere, please consult with an experienced lawyer from the Law Office of William M. Julien, P.A., in Boynton Beach, Florida.